Im2Slothy/slothy-baseball/README.md

 ## Status

-This repository contains the free Community Edition: a complete batter-versus-AI batting-practice MVP.
+This repository contains the free Community Edition: a complete batter-versus-AI batting-practice MVP, It's proof I could bring an idea to life.
 It will remain free and open source.

 The planned expanded edition will be a separate paid product featuring player-controlled pitching, multiplayer competition, and deeper baseball